g-kutty/py-tour/lessons/04/control_flow.md

 - Pay attention to the indentation before the `print` statement.
 This space, called `white space`, is how Python knows we are entering a new block of code.

 - Python accepts many different kinds of indentation to indicate blocks.
-In this lesson, we use four spaces but elsewhere you might encounter two-space indentation or tabs (which Python will see as different from spaces).
+In this lesson, we use _four spaces_ but elsewhere you might encounter _two space_ indentation or _tabs_ (which Python will see as different from spaces).

 - If the indentation from one line to the next is different and there is no command (like `if`) that indicates an incoming block then Python will raise an `IndentationError`.

 - These errors could mean, for example, that one line had two spaces but the next one had three.
 Python tries to indicate where this error happened by printing the line of code it couldn't parse and using a `^` to point to where the indentation was different from what it expected.

-- Also, make sure you notice the colons at the end of the `if` statement.
+- Also, make sure you notice the _colons_ at the end of the `if` statement.
 It's also important.

 &nbsp;